LD-MoLE: Learnable Dynamic Routing for Mixture of LoRA Experts: More Ablation Studies

 \textbf{Ablation study on expert patterns during training:} In Appendix~\ref{ap:expert pattern during Training}, we show that expert activation patterns are largely established early in training and remain fixed thereafter.

-\textbf{Additional exploration of LD-MoLE:} In Appendix~\ref{ap:additional exploration}, we present further experiments and discussions on our method, covering an alternative local MLP design as well as the effect of varying hidden dimensions in the shared MLP.
+\textbf{Additional exploration of LD-MoLE:} In Appendix~\ref{ap:additional exploration}, we present further experiments and discussions on our method.
+We provide an alternative local MLP design and analyze the impact of varying hidden dimensions in the shared MLP.
+In addition, we present experimental results on efficiency.